sayjin93/UET_Team1_Local-VCL/README.md

 - **Web Application**: Open your browser and navigate to `http://localhost:3000`
 - **Mobile Application**: Use an emulator or physical device to run the application using Expo or directly on Android/iOS.

-## Contributing

-We welcome contributions from the community!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a Pull Request.

-Please make sure your code adheres to our coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.